 TRS could be used to get exposure to the reference universe of the sub-fund.
-One of the strategy index (The "Strategy Index") that might be used to get exposure to the sub-fund universe is iBoxx USD Liquid High Yield Index.
-The Strategy Index index is rebalanced every quarter, but this rebalancing does not involve any cost for the sub-fund.
+One of the strategy index (the "Strategy Index") that might be used to get exposure to the sub-fund universe is iBoxx USD Liquid High Yield Index.
+The Strategy Index measures the USD denominated, sub-investment grade, corporate bond market offering satisfactory liquidity conditions.
+This index is rebalanced every quarter, but this rebalancing does not involve any cost for the sub-fund.
 The strategy indices could be used either for investment purposes or for efficient portfolio management purposes with the objective of an efficient management of cash flows and better coverage of markets.
 The allocation is discretionary and will be determined on the basis of a risk budget type approach.
 The allocated risk budget may vary over time according to market fluctuations and their interpretation in terms of risks by the manager.
 Additional information on the strategy indices, their composition, calculation and rules for periodical review and rebalancing and on the general methodology behind, are made available on the website https://ihsmarkit.com/products/iboxx.html or can be provided to investors upon request by the Management Company.